-28. Medals.-To be worn on the cloth tunic (khaki drill tunic when the latter is worn as Review Order) or when walking out on Sundays or landing with Church parties.
-Medals will be worn in the order laid down in K.R. & A.I., suspended from a single bar.
-The bar will be attached by threading through small holes pierced in the Cloth Tunic, Blue Serge Tunic, and Service Dress Jacket, and eyelet holes worked in the Khaki Drill Tunic.
-The position of the bar containing the medals will be:-
+22. Medals.
+Are to be worn on the blue serge tunic and drill tunic with No. 1 and 6 Dress when ordered.
+Medals are to be worn in the order laid down in K.R. and A.I., suspended from a single bar.
+With No. 1 Dress, the bar is to be attached by means of beackets sewn on the tunic, and with No. 6 Dress through small eyelet holes worked in the drill tunic.
+The position of the medal bar is to be :-